WickyNilliams/pure-color/README.md

 parse("hsla(0, 0, 0, 1)") // [0, 0, 0];
 ```

 Individual parsing functions are available if you know what format you will be parsing.
-Note that the `hsl` parse funct.ion returns an `hsl` array, whereas `rgb` and `hex` return an `rgb` array
+Note that the `hsl` parse function returns an `hsl` array, whereas `rgb` and `hex` return an `rgb` array

 ```js
 var parse = require("pure-color/parse");